CoFH/cofh.github.io/docs/thermal-foundation/index.md

 armor made of various materials.

-When Thermal Foundation is installed, several new features such as ores are generated in the world using [CoFH World](/docs/cofh-world/).
+When Thermal Foundation is installed, several new features such as ores are generated in the world using [CoFH World](/) (if installed).
 This world generation can be tweaked or disabled using CoFH World's [configuration](/docs/world-generator-configuration/).